cs3org/OCM-API/IETF-RFC.md

 ## Decision to Discard
 The Receiving Server MAY discard the notification if any of the following hold true:

+* the HTTP Signature is missing but the Sending Server does expose a keypair discoverable from the FQDN part of the `sender` field in the request body
 * the HTTP Signature is missing
 * the HTTP Signature is not valid
 * no keypair is trusted or discoverable from the FQDN part of the `sender` field in the request body